Resource Page: File Retention

 - 2020-09 (format for return of client file when file is maintained electronically)

-- 2020-07 (protective order or settlement provision requiring return or destruction of discovery)
+- 2020-07 (protective order or settlement agreement requiring return or destruction of documents produced during discovery)

 - 2019-03 (disposition of client file when lawyer leaves a law firm)